Stiivi/Holon/Sources/Holon/Documentation.docc/Documentation.md

 Suitable applications:

-- applications where links need to be first class citizens, not hidden in structures of model entities
+- applications where edges need to be first class citizens, not hidden in structures of model entities
 - applications where ad-hoc relationships between virtually any entity in the modelled world might exist